Dual-Time Smoothed Particle Hydrodynamics for Incompressible Fluid Simulation: The dual-time SPH method

+where, the material derivative in the first term on the right hand side is replaced with a partial pseudo-time derivative.
+The equation~\eqref{eq:dv_dtau_exact} also changes appropriately to no longer include the pseudo-time advective term, resulting in

-The equation~\eqref{eq:dv_dtau_exact} also changes appropriately.
-We note that usually $\ten{\tilde{V}}$ is very small and this makes the changes to the position even smaller.
-This makes using the second form a lot more efficient.
-In addition, even if we were to move the particles, we do not need to recompute the neighbor information as the motion of the particles is typically very small.
+We note that usually the velocity of a particle in pseudo-time, $\ten{\tilde{V}}$, is very small and this makes the changes to the position even smaller.
+This means that it is computationally efficient to fix the position of the particles in pseudo-time.
+In addition, even if we were to move the particles, we do not need to recompute the neighbor information.